JenilGajjar20/JenilGajjar20/README.md

 ## 🚀 About Me

 - I'm a developer, learner and student.
-- I am eager to learn new things everyday.
+- I am eager to learn new things.
-- Currently I am pursuing my Bachelor's Degree.
+- Currently working on Full Stack Web Development.

 ## 🤝 Connect with me: